 Frequently asked questions

 Take a look at any of our headphone’s frequency response charts to see the bass response of the earbuds and headphones we’ve reviewed.
 As far as we’re concerned, good bass follows our headphone preference curve, but others may disagree.
-If that’s you, we’d suggest a modesty exaggerated bass volume.
+If that’s you, we’d suggest a modestly exaggerated bass volume.
 Maybe you’re not like most people and prefer super-exaggerated bass; look for that.

 While you won’t be able to feel it in your body like with larger speakers, well-designed earbuds can provide a sense of bass through slight vibrations in your ear canal.
 Earbuds with a good seal and fit are crucial for experiencing bass, as they help to isolate low frequencies and improve overall bass perception.